Cognigy/Documentation/docs/ai/deploy/endpoint-reference/nice.md

 ## How to Set up

-To set up the WhatsApp Endpoint, follow these steps:
+To set up a connection between NICE CXone and Cognigy.AI, follow these steps:

 1. [Configure a NICE CXone Endpoint](#configure-a-nice-cxone-endpoint)
 2. [Create an App in NICE CXone](#create-an-app-in-nice-cxone)